The Post-surgery Diet for Bariatric Patients: What to Expect

 Red meats such as beef, pork, lamb or veal can be particularly difficult for a bariatric patient to digest.
 Be sure to choose tender cuts, but watch out for the potential for higher fat content (that means higher calories).
 Some bariatric programs encourage regular use of protein supplements, but your best choice is always traditional foods unless you have a particular situation that requires you to add protein supplements to your diet.
 Suggested long-term post-op protein intake may range from 55-80 grams per day.

-Because starches such as bread products, rice and pasta can be trigger foods for many formerly obese patients, many bariatric programs limit their intake.
+Because starches such as bread products, rice and pasta can be trigger foods for many formerly patients with obesity, many bariatric programs limit their intake.
 Although carbohydrates are your body’s primary fuel source, carbohydrates are also found in fruits and vegetables.
 Unfortunately, many patients have had limited intakes of fruits and vegetables in their pre-op diet and never consciously thought about their importance to a balanced diet, which is even more important now.
 Each meal should contain at least one fruit or vegetable, or perhaps one serving of each.

 Helpful Tips and Guidelines